leecher1337/mgoodies-skype/trunk/spellchecker/Docs/spellchecker_readme.txt

 Spell Checker plugin
 --------------------

-CAUTION: THIS IS AN ALPHA STAGE PLUGIN.
+CAUTION: THIS IS A BETA STAGE PLUGIN.
 IT CAN DO VERY BAD THINGS.
 USE AT YOUR OWN RISK.

 This is a spell checker plugin that uses Hunspell to do the dirty work.
 Hunspell is the spell checker used by OpenOffice, so it should have a good range of dictionaries.